bdamay/2048/README.md

 This is my personal fork of original Gabriele Cirulli's program
 I like the game and made some little improvements for my personal taste.
-Mostly securing accidental up moves (which i'm pretty getting upset with) along with hiding a bit the reset button.
+Mostly securing accidental up moves (which i'm pretty getting upset with) along with hiding a bit the reset button. you can play it [here!](http://2048.benoit-damay.com)

 Original README from G.Cirulli